Chocolate/ Dessert/ easy/ Muffins & Quick Breads/ no mixer/ quick

 Tips for making bakery style chocolate chip muffins

-The type of pan I use: I prefer this pan for my muffins I highly recommend it!
+The type of pan I used: I prefer this muffin pan and highly recommend it!

 More of my favorite muffin recipes